 You didn’t spend a bunch of money on a nice riding mower to only have your lawn look terrible after you mow.

-A riding mower can begin cutting uneven when a tire pressure is low; a blade is bent or installed incorrectly; the deck is not level; a bearing is bad in the spindle housings or pulleys; the blades or belt is worn; the engine speed is too low; or there is operator error.
+A riding mower can have a bad or uneven cut when tire pressure is low; a blade is bent or installed incorrectly; the deck is not level; a bearing is bad in the spindle housings or pulleys; the blades or belt is worn; the engine speed is too low, or there is operator error.

 Follow my list below for troubleshooting procedures so you can fix your riding mower’s cutting problem.